rwth-acis/LAS2peer-AnnotationService/API.md

 	"duration": "0.40"
 }
 ```
 This method will create an annotationContext between `sourceId` and `destId`.
+AnnotationContext can contain information like `position`, `time` etc. A complete list is specified in [Table 2](#new-annotationcontext-request-body)

 ## Update Objects/Annotations